Rayllienstery/TMNavigation/README.md

 Modern, type-safe navigation for SwiftUI with Clean Architecture and async support.

 > **Important:**
-> Always create and inject your TMCoordinator instance via `.environment(\.coordinator, coordinator)` at the app entry point (e.g., in your App or Scene).
-Do **not** rely on a default value in EnvironmentKey, as TMCoordinator is @MainActor and must be created on the main thread.
-This ensures thread safety and correct navigation behavior.
+> In production, always inject your TMCoordinator instance via `.environment(\.coordinator, coordinator)` at the app entry point (e.g., in your App or Scene).
+This guarantees that all views in your app use the same coordinator instance.
+The `defaultValue` in EnvironmentKey is only a fallback for SwiftUI previews and tests—**do not rely on it in real app flows**.
+Never override the coordinator in child views.

 A modern, type-safe, and extensible navigation coordinator for SwiftUI apps.
 Supports generic waypoints, async navigation, and centralized logging.